 it is the first Christmas in America.

 Here you may find splendid renditions of exquisite Christmas songs and carols.

 World’s Largest Virtual Hallelujah Chorus.
-300+ members of The Mormon Tabernacle
+300+ members of The Tabernacle Choir

-Choir combine with over 2,000 voices worldwide in an incredible musical tribute to
+at Temple Square combine with over 2,000 voices worldwide in an incredible musical

 Hallelujah – Christmas version

 Leonard Cohen’s original “Hallelujah,” with its haunting melody, begs to be sung,